libp2p/blog/src/_blog/aut-tls.md

 ## Bringing it all together

-Once a libp2p node has a TLS certificate for `*.<PeerID>.libp2p.direct`, it will typically announce it via the identify protocol and
+Once a libp2p node has a TLS certificate for `*.<PeerID>.libp2p.direct`, it will typically announce a matching Secure WebSocket address via the identify protocol.

 The multiaddr for a libp2p node with `libp2p.direct` TLS certificate looks like this: